xaviershilosaputra/SnapTex/README.md

 # SnapTex

-SnapTex is a live LaTeX editor built for students, educators, researchers, and anyone who works with mathematical notation.
-Type LaTeX source on the left, see a rendered preview update in real time on the right.
+SnapTex is a simple LaTeX editor built for students, educators, researchers, and anyone who works with mathematical notation.
+Users type LaTeX source on the left, see a rendered preview update in real time on the right.
 It is equipped with autocomplete, snippet libraries, version history, and one-click export.
-No account, no server, no setup beyond cloning the repo.
+No account, no server, no complicated setup needed.

 ---